 Nip + Fab

 The Nip + Fab foundation is a relatively new purchase, but one I’ve been pleasently surprised with.
 It has slightly more pink undertones than what I’m used to, but the consistency is great and it’s definitely a medium coverage.
 My main gripe with this foundation is the tube it comes in!
 I always find myself using way too much and when I first opened it, it just would not stop leaking out – even when the bottle was upright.
-This isn’t a massive negative point as it’s a pretty cheap foundation (I bought mine from TK Maxx so it was even cheaper than usual!) but it’s worth noting.
+This isn’t a massive negative point as it’s a pretty cheap foundation at just under £13 from Superdrug (though I bought mine from TK Maxx so it was even cheaper than usual!) but it’s worth noting.
 Again, I find this blends nicely and lasts throughout the day, though can be a little cakey if I try and pack more on than usual.

 For the time being, I’m going to use the Nip + Fab Foundation for more day-to-day wear, and the Charlotte Tilbury Magic Foundation when I need to make that little bit more effort.
 I’m going to hang on to both Jackie Oates and The Ordinary Coverage Foundation though, as I’d like to give them another chance when the weather’s that bit warmer and I want a lighter coverage.
 I’m also going to visit a Charlotte Tilbury stand at some point and get them to match me for a foundation properly just to double check I’m wearing the right shade!